graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For every {operation} in the document:
+- For every {operation} and {fragment} in the document:
+  - Let {operationOrFragment} be that {operation} or {fragment}.
-  - For every {variable} defined on {operation}:
+  - For every {variable} defined on {operationOrFragment}:
     - Let {variableName} be the name of {variable}.
-    - Let {variables} be the set of all variables named {variableName} on {operation}.
+    - Let {variables} be the set of all variables named {variableName} on {operationOrFragment}.
     - {variables} must be a set of one.

 **Explanatory Text**

-If any operation defines more than one variable with the same name, it is ambiguous and invalid.
+If any operation or fragment defines more than one variable with the same name, it is ambiguous and invalid.
 It is invalid even if the type of the duplicate variable is the same.

 ```graphql counter-example
 query houseTrainedQuery($atOtherHomes: Boolean, $atOtherHomes: Boolean) {